How we protect your data

 Postmark

-Sends transactional emails (password reset, etc.).
+Sends transactional emails (verification codes, etc.).
 Receives your email address.
 Does not receive any hub data.

 Our commitments

-Your encryption key is derived from your password and never leaves your device.
+Your vault key is derived from your password and never leaves your browser.

 Each AI connection has its own encryption key, separate from your vault key.